ReCoded-Org/curriculum-backend-readings/module8-typescript/r2.1-backend-frameworks-typescript/README.md

 2. **Modules** are used to structure code and separate functionality into logical, reusable chunks.
 3. **Providers or services** which abstract complexity and logic away from the user.
 It's possible to inject the service into controllers or other services.

-[Here](https://www.freecodecamp.org/news/build-web-apis-with-nestjs-beginners-guide/) is a freecodecamp tutorial on how to build APIs with NestJS, Postgres, and Sequelize.
+[Here](https://www.freecodecamp.org/news/build-web-apis-with-nestjs-beginners-guide/) is a freeCodeCamp tutorial on how to build APIs with NestJS, Postgres, and Sequelize.

 ## TypeORM